Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 It’s a given that a mobile device is carrying around video content — smartphones and tablets aren’t “glorified” MP3 players, after all.
 But there seems to be a disconnect between the content you can view in your home — i.e., on the television — and that which you can take with you to view remotely.
 If you’re reading this review, you might be wondering to yourself, what is Slingbox?
+Once you read about it, you will understand why some people have it as one of the best Tv accessories.

 Now there certainly is a time when you want to be able to see a particular program that you have recorded on your digital video recorder (DVR) or that is playing “live” in your home on your television.
 For practical purposes let’s ignore all forms of downloads as a way of watching T.V. shows and seek what solutions there are that don’t violate any copyright laws since you have the right to watch a show that is now playing or has been recorded in your home — you just don’t have the right to transfer that content, which is why the video source devices tie you up with digital rights management tech built in.
 Sure you could go to a website like Hulu, but then you’re picking from what the site LETS you see — not to mention getting stuck with having to pay a subscription fee or sitting through commercials and whatever advertising is being tossed in if the content is free to view.

 But there is another alternative — streaming the content recorded in the home or the television signal directly to your mobile device.
 For that to work, you’ll need a device that can integrate with the TV/video source.
+To elevate your home entertainment, read the Samsung UBD k8500 review.

 Which brings the Slingbox PRO-HD to attention.
 It’ll function as a “transfer device” — sending a video signal from within your home to your mobile device (which also means a computer/laptop).
 Of course it’s bit more involved technically, although from the perspective of the user, not so much.